alexthered/XmlToJson/README.md

-qvariantmap-tinyxml
+XmlToJson
 ===================

-Utility to convert between tree-like structure QVariantMap of QT library and TinyXMLElement
+C++ utilities to convert from XML to Json file and vice versa